A data story

 Two sides of the boom

 Chess.com was quiet on the morning of October 23rd, 2020.
 By the end of November it was adding over 100,000 new members every single day.
-The company later confirmed 3.2 million people had signed up in the weeks following the show.
+The company reported roughly 2.8 million people signed up in November alone.

 I trained a Prophet time series model (Meta's open-source forecasting tool, designed to capture trend and seasonality) on pre show signup data from August 2017 through September 2020, then used it to forecast what chess.com growth would have looked like ifThe Queen's Gambit never aired.
 The gap between forecast and reality is the show's effect.